aradar46/tagdust/README.md

 # TagDust2 (Maintained Fork)

-This repository is a maintained continuation of the original TagDust2 software created by Timo Lassmann.
+This repository is a maintained continuation of the original TagDust2 software created by Timo Lassmann, which appears to no longer be actively maintained.
-The goal of this fork is to ensure that TagDust2 remains buildable and usable on modern systems and compilers.
+The goal of this fork is to ensure that TagDust2 remains buildable and can hopefully be packaged in Bioconda.
 All scientific credit for the underlying method belongs to the original author.
-The original project is no longer actively maintained, so this fork provides fixes, compatibility updates, and packaging support (for example, Bioconda).

-The original README is included below unchanged except for this note.

----

 # Introduction